openstack/api-site/firstapp/source/getting_started.rst

 .. only:: libcloud

-    To see if there is a private IP address assigned to your instance:
+    To see whether a private IP address is assigned to your instance:

     .. literalinclude:: ../samples/libcloud/getting_started.py
         :start-after: step-13